 Beats Electronics, or more popularly known as Beats by Dre, is an audio tech brand that was acquired by Apple back in 2014.
 The company is best known for their premium headphone devices that are specifically designed for hardcore audiophiles who want the best quality sound out of their headphones.

-Recently, the Beats by Dre brand has also made its way into the sports market, putting out several different wireless headphone designs that take running and other active sports into account.
+The Beats by Dre brand has also provided some interesting options on the sports market, offering several different wireless headphone designs that take running and other active sports into account.
 The BeatsX is their best active headphone release to date and features many of the fancy bells and whistles you would expect out of an Apple-owned brand.

 Much like the Apple AirPods, the BeatsX wireless headphones are equipped with the latest custom Apple Bluetooth technology – called the W1 – which allows a seamless, almost instant pairing between your headphones and mobile device.